FAQFrequently Asked Questions

 Q: How do I mute the chatter channel?

 A: Please see HELP COMMUNICATORS.
-The quick answer, however, is to type: TURN COMMUNICATOR CHATTER.
+The quick answer, however, is to type: MUTE COMMUNICATOR and select chatter.

 Q: Why do I keep getting yelled at about being OOC?

 A: Please type POLICY 3 to review the roleplay policy.
 You're expected to be completely in character on public communicators and in rooms during events.